Project dates: 2014 - 2016

 - Mackenzie Geeves - Visual Designer, QUT

-- Russell-Bennett, Rebekah, Drennan, Judy, Raciti, Maria, Bowring, Natalie, & Burns, Kara (2017) Using service design to co-create a digital strategy to improve tertiary education participation amongst under-represented markets.
-In Proceedings of the 5th World Social Marketing Conference, Fuse Events Limited, Washington D.C, pp. 113-117.
+- Russell-Bennett, Rebekah, Drennan, Judy, Raciti, Maria, Bowring, Natalie, Burns, Kara, Evans, D, French, J (2017) Using service design to co-create a digital strategy to improve tertiary education participation amongst under-represented markets Proceedings of the 5th World Social Marketing Conference, pp.113-117.

 About the Project